ShaileshBisht/Magic-Moments/README.md

 - Includes a subtle gradient fade when content is truncated, smooth hover transitions, and animated underline effects.
 - The loader (skeleton) for this section also matches the new elegant style, including the gradient fade effect.
 - Fully responsive and works in both light and dark modes.

+### Dark/Light Theme Toggle

+- Added a theme toggle button to the navigation bar.
+Users can now manually switch between dark and light mode at any time.
+- The selected theme is remembered for future visits.
+- All components and pages are fully styled for both themes.

 ---